mendel5/alternative-front-ends/README.md

 - [oggify](https://github.com/pisto/oggify): Download Spotify tracks to Ogg Vorbis (with a Spotify premium account), based on librespot

+- [Spotube](https://github.com/KRTirtho/spotube): a Flutter based lightweight spotify client.
+It utilizes the power of Spotify & Youtube's public API & creates a hazardless, performant & resource friendly User Experience

+- [xManager](https://github.com/xManager-v2/xManager-Spotify): An android application where you can manage and install all versions of the spotify app.

 ### Apple Music

 - [Cider](https://github.com/ciderapp/Cider): Cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind